cornell-cup/cs-reminibot/README.md

 ## Windows 10 Native: Installing Initial Requirements

 #### Git installation:
 Install the latest version of Git at https://gitforwindows.org/.
 Don't change any of the default installation settings in the installation wizard.
+This should also install Git Bash.

 #### Python3 and Pip3 installation:
 Install the latest version of python3 at https://www.python.org/downloads/.
 On the initial screen of the installation wizard, check 'Add Python 3.x to PATH', then click 'Install Now'.